guanghechen/barusu-react/packages/hello-world/README.md

   * Install
     ```shell
     yarn add @barusu-react/hello-world
-    # you aslo should install peerDependencies if the terminal prompts for a warnning
+    # you also should install peerDependencies if the terminal prompts for a warning
     ```

   * Use in React project